Fareynikte Partizaner Organizatsye: August and September

 In August 1943, the deportation of ghetto prisoners to Estonia began.
-During the action carried out on September 1, the FPO issued an order to mobilize two battalions for armed struggle against the Germans.
+During the action carried out on 1 September, the FPO issued an order to mobilize two battalions for armed struggle against the Germans.
 Due to betrayal, one of the battalions, numbering 100 people, was destroyed by the Germans and Estonians.
 On the same day, the organization issued an appeal calling for forceful resistance to the deportation.
 The ghetto residents, who believed that they were being taken to Estonia for work and not for extermination, did not respond to this appeal.
 The FPO did not succeed in its mission.
 The Jews were deported from Vilnius without opposition.

 Because of the deportation and the lack of desire to resist among the ghetto residents, the FPO switched to supporting young people who wanted to continue the struggle in the forests.
 In early September, a group of 70 people from Yechiel Sheinbaum's organization went to the Rūdninkai Forest.

 September 1943: Joining the Soviet partisans

-On September 23, 1943, the day the ghetto was destroyed, a group of FPO members led by Abba Kovner left the ghetto through the sewers and joined Sheinbaum's group.
-In the forests, the detachment was quickly replenished with Jewish fighters and was divided into four groups: "Avenger", "To Victory", "Death to Fascism" and "In the Fight".
+On 23 September 1943, the day the ghetto was destroyed, a group of FPO members led by Abba Kovner left the ghetto through the sewers and joined Sheinbaum's group.
+In the forests, the detachment was quickly replenished with Jewish fighters and was divided into four groups: "Avenger", "To Victory", "Death to Fascism", and "In the Fight".
 Gens took control of the liquidation so as to rid the ghetto of the Germans, but helped fill the quota of Jews with those who would fight but were not necessarily part of the resistance.
 The FPO fled to the forest, where most were able to reach Soviet partisan units.
 FPO members participated in the Vilnius offensive led by the Soviet army in July 1944.

 Notable members

-Fania Brantsovsky, 22 May 1922 - 22 September 2024 (aged 102), was the last known surviving member of the Fareynikte Partizaner Organizatsye.
+Fania Brancovskaja, 22 May 1922 – 22 September 2024 (aged 102), was the last known surviving member of the Fareynikte Partizaner Organizatsye.
 Remaining in Lithuania after the war, she served as the Vilnius Yiddish Institute's librarian.